bbchallenge/bbchallenge/src/routes/method.md

 For the busy beaver challenge to be successful there is a need for careful proofs of each step of the method, both for the seed database's generating code and deciders.

-It is also likely that some machines will have to be decided by hand with specific proofs for individual machines.
+It is also likely that some machines will have to be decided by hand with tailored proofs for individual machines.

 The careful writing and peer-reviewing of these proofs is vital to the success of the challenge, see [Contribute](#contribute).

+We would encourage the use of automatic proving tools such as [Lean](https://leanprover.github.io/) or [Coq](https://coq.inria.fr/) although it would be an extremely demanding endeavour.

 </div>
 </div>